CIOSC/CAS-Digital-Trust/scheme/iaf-md25-requirements.md

 ***

 ### 3.4 In case the SO provides any clarification on the CAS to any interested party, this information shall also be available to the ABs and CABs within the CAS

-All clarifications to the Conformity Assessment Scheme (CAS), can be registered as an issue with a clarification tag and available immediately on this Github repo.
-Example [here](https://github.com/CIOSC/CAS-TDI-Public/issues/3).
-Clarifications are resolved through the same process as other issues.
 ***
-* <i>to be added</i>
+* All clarifications to the Conformity Assessment Scheme (CAS), are be registered as an [issue](https://github.com/CIOSC/CAS-TDI-Public/issues) with a clarification tag and available immediately on this Github repo.
+An example [here](https://github.com/CIOSC/CAS-TDI-Public/issues/3).
+* Clarifications are resolved through the same process as other issues.
 ***

 ### 3.5 The SO shall have a legally enforceable agreement with ABs and/or CABs
 <i>The SO shall have a legally enforceable agreement with ABs and/or CABs it authorizes which, as a minimum, shall ensure that the CABs use the CAS as published by the SO, without any additions or reductions, and comply with SO rules for applying the symbol/statement/mark, as applicable.</i>